DLakomy/antlr-playground/README.md

 code uses these classes to parse some input and do the task required with the parse result.

 ## Done
+- basic listener based parser
-- basic listener-based parser
+- basic visitor based parser
 - tests of the listener parser
 - using the ANTL4 generator instead of keeping generated classes in the repo

 ## TODO
-- visitor pattern + tests
 - benchmark both

 ## Won't be done